lindngo/pm-job-listings/README.md

 ![image](https://user-images.githubusercontent.com/63205351/233500344-34dbe17e-fa9f-41d6-86cf-ddbdf3ebee4d.png)

-My firsp step was to tackle the job descriptions.
-Choosing 6 clusters for my data, I wrote a code to review each of the job descriptions and group similar terms together.
+My first step was to examine the job descriptions.
+Choosing 6 clusters, I wrote a code to review each of the job descriptions and group similar terms together.
 After sorting it from most similar to least similar in each cluster, I retrieved the top 5 terms of each cluster, as pictured above.
 With this, I interpreted the following:

 - Cluster 0: PMs are responsible for product development that meets existing market trend needs.
 - Cluster 1: The PM must be able to understand and communicate clearly to their team, users, and stakeholders.